ruishi/tools/README.md

 namestrip
 ---------
 Written in Python.
 Given a directory it batch renames files based on a given criteria.
 For instance, providing "alpha" as criteria will rename files to only contain alpha characters.
+Originally written because I wanted to remove the Chinese characters from